 Kate Gilmore is a teaser.
 On her website, you will find many images of her performances.
-The photographs are just snippets of her work, and do not provided all the details.
+The photographs are just snippets of her work and do not provide all the details.
 When you click on the images, they take you to the video projects and performances she has done over the years.
 The videos are orderly arranged to allow visitors find what they are looking for on the website.
-The site is inviting and provides amazing experience for guests exploring her works.
-You could spend hours watching the well made videos of the performances.
+The site is inviting and provides an amazing experience for guests exploring her works.
+You could spend hours watching the well-made videos of the performances.
 The videos provide openings for a greater understanding of Gilmore’s creative process and artistic labor.
 Her works can be seen in many galleries across the globe.
 Here is one of her exciting videos titled Sudden As A Massacre, 2011.
 The video was shown at Time Based Art Festival, Portland Museum of Art, Portland, Oregon.

 David Shrigley is a funny and exciting artist.
 His faux-naïve drawings are poignant in the ideas they communicate.
 On the website of this Glasgow-based artist, there are so many interesting things that tell you about Shrigley and his work.
 There are images of art, videos, published books and so much more.

-Shrigley has a cult following and his fans will do anything to proof their allegiance to the artist.
-The photographs of fans that have tattooed themselves with his art on his website are clear indication of their loyalty.
+Shrigley has a cult following and his fans will do anything to prove their allegiance to the artist.
+The photographs of fans that have tattooed themselves with his art on his website are a clear indication of their loyalty.
 Shrigley’s website also has images of his projects, including details of a skateboard park he decorated.
 The site “help desk” is unusual in the true sense of the word.
 There is so much to enjoy on this artist website.

-When you visit Gerhard Richter’s website, the first thing you see is this beautiful thumbnail photomontage of his artworks through the years.
+When you visit Gerhard Richter’s website, the first thing you see is this beautiful thumbnail photo montage of his artworks through the years.
 Each image enlarges when you click on them.
 This is an artist website set up to educate and inform visitors about the career of this famous artist spanning more than six decades.
 Each image is labeled to include the year it was created, and where it was exhibited.
 Some images even have the year they were auctioned, estimated auction prices, and how much they sold for.

 Each artwork on Gerhard Richter’s website is categorized to reflect the artistic tradition and media used by the artists in the creation of the work: Photo Paintings, Abstracts, Atlas, Editions, Drawing, Overpainted Photographers, Oil on Paper, and Watercolor.
-A section of the website also includes a collection of books by the artist, prints and other works.
+A section of the website also includes a collection of books by the artist, prints, and other works.

 Gerhard Richter’s website has a fascination biography of the artist.
 It starts from a very young age, through his adult life and an amazing art career.
 The biography is supported with images, which on their own, tell the story of the life of this celebrated artist.
 You can also read some of his quotes which are very inspiring and thoughtful.

 When you visit Damien Hirst’s website, the first thing you see is an announcement of Jeff Koons exhibition going on at the Newport Street Gallery in London.
 For an impatient guest, this could be confusing.
 Why are Jeff Koons works on Damien Hirst’s website?
 The answer is simple: The works are there because the Newport Street Gallery where Koons is exhibiting belongs to Damien Hirst.
-Any visitor who is able to go beyond that initial shock, will find navigating the website very easy and rewarding.
+Any visitor who is able to go beyond that initial shock will find navigating the website very easy and rewarding.

 The Artworks category is perhaps one of the most important sections of the website.
 It includes artworks by the artist spanning many years.
-Works like This Little Piggy Went to Market, This Little Piggy Stayed at Home, 1996, and The Immortal, 1997 – 2005, highlight the artist’s fascination with death.
+Works like This Little Piggy Went to Market, This Little Piggy Stayed at Home, 1996, and The Immortal, 1997 – 2005, highlights the artist’s fascination with death.
 The sculptures made from dead animals Glass, painted stainless steel, silicone, stainless steel, monofilament, and formaldehyde solution generated contentious debate when they were exhibited.
-The main question on many mind was “but is it art?.
+The main question on many minds was “but is it art?.